How to Pack for a Dive Trip

 Everything I pack should:

 I try to hit at least two out of the three points with every item I bring.
-It helps me decide very quickly if something deserves space in my bag or not.
+It helps me decide very quickly if something deserves space in my bags or not.

 Weight is also a huge consideration for me.
 Dive gear gets heavy very fast, so I try to choose loose, lightweight clothing whenever possible.